LivePersonInc/developer-center/pages/documents/ConversationalAI/ConversationBuilder/Interactions/interactions_detailsNextActions.md

 1. Specify the rule name.
 2. Define the condition that must evaluate to true for the rule to be executed.
 3. Store data in a [variable or slot]((conversation-builder-variables-slots.html)).
-(Multiple variables are allowed in a rule; only a single slot is allowed in a rule.)
+(Multiple variables can be added to a rule, but only a single slot can be added to a rule.
+A rule can fill only a single slot because it evaluates only a single element in the consumer's utterance against the defined condition.)
 4. Specify the next step in the dialog flow.

 #### Multiple rules